nschorgh/CaveXML/cavexml.md

 **Design Principles**

 CaveXML is designed to provide convenience for data entry, while also being strict and logical enough to allow for a great deal of automated data processing.
 Here are a few examples:
 - A number can be entered as "~500" to mean "approximately 500" or "10+" to mean "10 or more", but only a few specific symbols are allowed in front and after the number to ensure every entry can be successfully parsed and understood.
 - Records for caves that are connected with one another can be linked automatically.
 - For references to the published literature, a doi (digital object identifier) suffices to automatically generate a hyperlink.
 Even the bibliographic information can be automatically sourced based purely on the doi.
 - CaveXML records do not have a catalog number.
 Unique record identifiers can be generated automatically, when needed.

-There is a profound and mutual relation between the data exchange standard and its implementation: *All of the requirements of the data exchange standard can be implemented with an XML schema definition.* More specifically, the requirements can be verified within version 1.0 of XML schema definitions, and do not require the extended capabilities of version 1.1.
+There is a profound and mutual relation between the data exchange standard and its implementation: *All of the requirements of the CaveXML data exchange standard can be implemented with an XML schema definition.* More specifically, the requirements can be verified within version 1.0 of XML schema definitions, and do not require the extended capabilities of version 1.1.
 For example, if the [cave-id] were required to be unique among records, this could not be verified with an XML schema, because it would require cross-comparisons between records.
 This design choice, that the CaveXML data exchange standard can be fully verified with an XML schema definition, has two practical consequences.
 First, verifying that a database is consistent with the CaveXML exchange standard requires nothing beyond an XML validation.
 No additional software or validation step are necessary.